 The recommended yarn, Bernat Softee Baby is a DK weight that is 100% acrylic and available in pastel shades.

-If you can work basic crochet stitches, this summer sweater is a fab first garment for you to make.
+If you can work basic crochet stitches, this is a fab first garment for you to make.

 Have you tried Tunisian crochet?
 Experience of working on a Tunisian blanket and now want to challenge yourself to create a garment?
 This intermediate project is perfect for learning new skills such as shaping, a mitered hem as well as a different construction.